 What's the difference between a Mentor and a Subject Matter Expert?
 Click here to learn more!

-Interested in becoming a Mentor or Subject Matter Expert in EPIcenter's New Energy Incubator?
+Interested in becoming a Mentor or Subject Matter Expert in EPIcenter's New Energy Incubator and Accelerator?
 We are currently accepting applications (see the FAQ section for more information).
 Before starting the application, take a moment to review our expectations of Mentors and SMEs below:

 A Mentor is a volunteer with knowledge and experience that could be useful to someone who is starting a new business.
 Mentors come in all shapes and sizes with varying backgrounds, experiences, and personalities.
 Mentors have a willingness to be trained in EPIcenter's methodology of mentorship.
 This methodology includes asking questions to encourage critical thinking on the part of the Client and to draw out ideas and underlying presumptions.
 Mentors are NOT there to tell the clients what to do.
 Rather, the Mentor role is to help the Client self-discover what is needed to take the next steps to grow a business and accomplish milestones on a timely basis.